 There were three large Flexigas flaring events over the time period reviewed.
-Flaring occurred in July and again in August of 2006 as a result of the shutdown and subsequent startup of the Flexicoker for turnaround.
-This flaring is described below in the Prevention Measures Section under "Flaring due to gas quality."
+Flaring occurred in July and again in August of 2006 as a result of the shutdown and subsequent startup of the Flexicoker for planned major turnaround.
+This flaring is described below in the Prevention Measures Section under "Flaring due to planned major maintenance and issues of gas quality."
 As discussed in this section, it is necessary to flare Flexigas during Flexicoker startup and shutdown to avoid poisoning the Flexsorb solution in the early stage of gasification.
 Flexigas flaring in March 2007 occurred as a result of an emergency trip of the Flexicoker.
 As described in the Causal Analysis report for this event, it was necessary to flare treated flexigas until the unit could be re-started.